Orange Line (San Diego Trolley): Trolley Renewal Project

 To accommodate the new Siemens S70 models so that they could be used on the line, Trolley stations needed to undergo renovation, although this was done over a period of time to prevent the disruption of operation.
 The new S70 models began operation on the Orange Line in January 2013, once all remaining Orange Line stations had been upgraded to handle them, and all renovation work on the Orange Line was completed in 2013.

 2017 and 2018 realignment

 On July 11, 2017, the Orange Line was once again realigned to terminate at America Plaza instead of Santa Fe Depot.
 MTS says the change should help improve on-time performance of the Orange Line and relieve train congestion at Santa Fe Depot.

-In order to alleviate train congestion at America Plaza in preparation for the Mid-Coast trolley extension to University City, MTS constructed a new station, Courthouse, which serves as the new western terminus for the Orange Line.
-Courthouse station is a single platform station located on C street between State and Union.
-The station opened April 29, 2018.
-The line was also re-extended north one station at this time to service Arnele Avenue.
+In order to alleviate train congestion at America Plaza in preparation for the Blue Line's Mid-Coast Extension to UC San Diego and UTC, MTS constructed a new station, Courthouse, which serves as the new western terminus for the Orange Line.
+Courthouse station is a single platform, single-track station located on C Street between State Street and Union Street.
+The station, which opened April 29, 2018, serves as a layover point for Orange Line trains three blocks to the east of America Plaza.
+The line was also re-extended north one station at this time to Arnele Avenue, which serves as a convenient layover for Orange Line trains instead of the busier El Cajon Transit Center one station to the south.

+East County Connector Project

+The northern terminus of the Orange Line would change once more with the completion of the East County Connector project in 2024, finally bringing a proper third track to El Cajon station for Green, Orange, and Copper Line trains.

+In May 2024, MTS proposed a new Trolley line to take over service from the Green Line between El Cajon and Santee.
+Known as the East County Connector project (and later the Copper Line), the proposal was prompted by service issues caused by the merge of double track to single track between the final two stations, creating delays for Green Line trolleys waiting for the track to clear and occasional cancellations at eastern stations when trains turn around early to prevent the delays.
+On September 29, 2024, Copper Line service began, and Orange Line Trolleys were cut back to El Cajon station.